Land and Property: Transfer of a Going Concern

 How we can help you

-If this process is handled incorrectly, HMRC may require that the VAT involved is paid in cases where the correct amount has not been charged by the seller, or repaid if VAT has been charged and improperly claimed by the purchaser.
+If this process is handled incorrectly, HMRC may require that the VAT is retrospectively accounted for, which may constitute an irrecoverable cost to the purchaser depending on it’s activities, or repaid if VAT has been charged and improperly claimed by the purchaser.

-Interest charges and penalties may also be required, which is why it is essential to seek out the right advice to ensure that any desired savings are correctly achieved.
+Interest charges and penalties may also be required, so it is essential to seek the right advice to ensure that any desired savings are correctly achieved.

 How we have helped others

-We have helped many organisations in extracting maximum value from their property transactions through the TOGC process, including the following example:
+We have helped many organisations in extracting maximum value from the transactions described above through the TOGC process, including the following example:

-An option to tax was required by the vendor, given that around £250,000 in VAT was at stake depending on the obtainment of planning permission for residential conversion.
+The vendor required an option to tax, given that around £250,000 in VAT was at stake depending on the obtaining of planning permission for residential conversion.

 The physical application of VAT to the purchase price would involve an additional £120,000 Stamp Duty Land Tax being payable, which the purchaser wanted to avoid.
 To complicate the transaction further, there were existing tenants within the commercial area of the building, who remained in place even as the residential conversion was being developed out.